tundra-code/Aurora-Mutation-Tutorial/aurora-mutate-two-column-editor/README.md

   {...props}
 />
 ```
-We pass in `...props`, which is all the props for this component minus `onChange`.
+We pass in `...props`, which is all the props for this component minus `onChange` and `isLoadingContent`.
 We extract
-`onChange` because we are modifying that behavior in our mutation.
+`onChange` and `isLoadingContent` because we are modifying that behavior in our mutation.
 ```
-const { onChange, ...props } = this.props;
+const { onChange, isLoadingContent, ...props } = this.props;
 ```
 This Editor's `editorState` is `this.props.ourEditorState.left` because we've designed editor state
 for this mutation to be essentially a `JSON` object like such: